-The Extraordinary Lava Formations and Colours in Víðgelmir Lava Cave in West-Iceland
+The Colorful Lava Formations in Víðgelmir Cave in West Iceland

-I got the chance to visit one of the colourful lava cave tubes in Iceland recently when I entered Víðgelmir lava cave, which is considered to be the most magnificent lava cave in Iceland.
+I got the chance to visit one of the amazingly colourful lava cave tubes in Iceland recently when I entered Víðgelmir lava cave, which is considered to be one of the most magnificent lava caves in Iceland.

 I joined a tour which started in Reykjavík with pick-up starting at 7:00 am.
-On our way to Víðgelmir lava cave, we passed some beautiful sight and made several stops on the way.
+On our way to Víðgelmir lava cave, we passed some beautiful sights and made several stops on the way.

 Top photo: Lava formations and colours in Víðgelmir lava cave